GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/web-storage/index.md

 Both cookies and the Web Storage API are data storage mechanisms.
 The [Web Storage API](https://developer.mozilla.org/docs/Web/API/Web_Storage_API) is a set of capabilities of that enable websites to store persistent data on a user's device.
 Cookies do the same, and are often used to store a user's data and preferences.

-Because these mechanisms are similar to cookies, without the same privacy concerns, you may find them to be useful replacements for some of your third-party cookie use cases.
+Because the Web Storage API features are similar to cookies, without the same privacy concerns, you may find them to be useful replacements for some of your third-party cookie use cases.

 ## Web storage vs. cookies